Tamaraalrashed/reading-notes/README.md

 We can add links like https://www.google.com/ just by copying the URL without doing any other code.

-## There are many features the markdown have, try to read this:
+## There are many features the markdown has, try to read this:
 https://guides.github.com/features/mastering-markdown/